What Is Ardor?

 Before we dive into what makes Ardor unique, it’s worth looking at the Nxt platform and its origins.
 Ardor has gained the nickname of “Nxt 2.0” since it relies so heavily on the Nxt core programming.
 In fact, Ardor will contain nearly all the features of Nxt plus additional advanced capabilities.

 Nxt started in 2013 and was one of the very first ICOs ever to launch a cryptocurrency.
-Although the initial ICO only raised $6,000 in donations, the Nxt founders have stuck with the project over the past 4 years.
+Although the initial ICO only raised $6,000 in donations, the Nxt founders have stuck with the project.
 Nxt was among the first projects to code a new blockchain from scratch, not borrowing any code from Bitcoin.
 Its open source code is written in Java, and it was also the first blockchain to fully implement proof of stake.